aviart/gd-star-rating/readme.txt

 == Changelog ==
 = 1.5.2 =
+* Fixed importing data from other rating plugins
-* Some cache and prefetch problems solved
+* Fixed some minor cache and prefetch problems

 = 1.5.1 =
 * Cachind and prefetch of data to reduce number of sql queries